RahaVaezi/Make-a-cup-of-coffee/README.md

 2- Use a Moka Pot

-Let's see how to make your morning coffee in each way
+Let's see how to make your morning coffee in each way:

 ## 1- Make coffee with an Automatic Coffe Maker
 1- Grind coffee to a medium-fine particle size.